 I have an unusually easy way of remembering when I first became fascinated by Robert Bresson’s films.
-Pickpocket was the first one I saw, at the old Orson Welles Theater, in Cambridge, Massachusetts, in my late teens; it was also the first movie I saw on LSD.
-(Even on acid, I was never one to enjoy Snow White and the Seven Dwarves.)
+Pickpocket (1959) was the first one I saw, at the old Orson Welles theater in Cambridge, Massachusetts, in my late teens; it was also the first movie I saw on LSD.
+(Even on acid, I was never one to enjoy Snow White and the Seven Dwarfs.)

-Since I hadn’t absorbed the truisms about Bresson that even then encased his work in a gelatin of spiritually heroic clichés, I was, after Pickpocket, skeptical about the thematic platitudes critics and film writers routinely and confidently attached to Bresson.
-Some of them were plausible, some undoubtedly true, but many just sounded convincing: once art becomes a religion, you can say any high-minded nonsense about it with utter impunity.
+Since I hadn’t absorbed the truisms about Bresson that even then encased his work in a gelatin of spiritually heroic cliche?s, I was, after Pickpocket, skeptical about the thematic platitudes critics and film writers routinely and confidently attached to him.
+Some of them were plausible, some undoubtedly true, but many just sounded convincing; once art becomes a religion, you can say any high-minded nonsense about it with utter impunity.

-It’s unlikely that Michel steals because he considers himself a “superman,” in a class of hypothetical, extraordinary beings whose unusual gifts place them above the law—though he posits such a theory, abstractly, in his sour, unengaging encounters with the police detective played by Jean Pélégri.
-Michel steals because it is the only act that makes him feel alive in a world becoming dead; not only dead to pleasure and unprogrammed emotions but, as later Bresson made ever more explicit, organically dead.
+It’s unlikely that Michel steals because he considers himself a “superman,” in a class of hypothetical extraordinary beings whose unusual gifts place them above the law—though he posits such a theory, abstractly, in his sour, unengaging encounters with the police detective played by Jean Pe?le?gri.
+Michel steals because it is the only act that makes him feel alive in a world becoming dead—not only dead to pleasure and unprogrammed emotions but, as later Bresson would make ever more explicit, organically dead.
 Theft reconnects Michel to the flow of life around him, from which he otherwise feels desperately isolated, and which he perceives as pathetically limited in its possibilities.

-When he refuses to see his dying mother, and answers his friend Jacques’ sarcastic reproach “And you say you love your mother” with “More than myself,” Michel says the literal truth.
-This is not because he can’t access a profound love he really feels for her, but because he feels nothing at all, and loves her as much—in other words, as little—as anything or anyone else.
+When he refuses to see his dying mother and answers his friend Jacques’s sarcastic reproach “And you say you love your mother” with “More than myself,” Michel says the literal truth.
+This is not because he can’t access a profound love he really feels for her but because he feels nothing at all, and loves her as much—in other words, as little—as anything or anyone else.
 A prisoner of coercive social forms, like all of us, Michel “feels” he should feel what he can’t feel, but since he doesn’t, he can only offer the empty verbal assurance that he does.

-Michel is more like Albert Camus’ Meursault than Raskolnikov, but this likeness is early as superficial.
+Michel is more like Albert Camus’s Meursault than Raskolnikov, but this likeness is nearly as superficial.
 Meursault’s only important act in The Stranger is the unmotivated killing of an Arab on an Algerian beach.
-Michel’s thefts, on the other hand, produce an income, require continual refinement, and relieve him of the wage-earning regimentation of the Parisian subbourgeoisie.
+Michel’s thefts, on the other hand, produce an income, require continual refinement, and relieve him of the wage- earning regimentation of the Parisian subbourgeoisie.
 He sets a trap for himself, but the forces of order that close it on him have no intrinsic worthiness; they simply defend a mediocre status quo that governs the circulation of capital.

 The erotic center of Pickpocket is not Michel’s growing love for Jeanne, the young woman neighbor looking after his mother.
 Indeed, the shrewdly chosen visage of Marika Green emits expressions of overdrawn humility and neurotic dutifulness.
 If she wishes to “save” Michel, whose disjointedly angular beauty so closely resembles that of Egon Schiele, this may be the effusion of saintly purity, but if you ignore the austerity of Bresson’s cinematography, you can also assume that she wants to save Michel for herself, to secure an attractive breadwinner for her fatherless children, “redeeming” him for a future life of dreary convention.

-Far more romantic than his dealings with Jeanne are Michel’s encounters with the professional thief identified in the film’s credits by the single name Kassagi.
+Far more romantic than his dealings with Jeanne are Michel’s encounters with the thief played by the real-life pickpocket Kassagi.
 Distinctly reptilian, as comfortable in criminality as a rubber duck in a bubble bath, Kassagi is like the lover who, after you’ve had a few quotidian partners, reveals the astonishing range of pleasures available from someone who actually knows what he’s doing.

 The “redemptive ending” of Pickpocket, cannibalized whole in any number of movies, is also, from a certain angle, specious.
 Jeanne may well repine while Michel’s in prison, sustained by the exalting power of love; Michel, on the other hand, given his good looks and fragile physique, will probably find dozens of lovers in jail to refine his talents as a criminal, and emerge a hardened, masterfully seductive, charmingly predatory thug.